The Music Pages

 KMBY (click for a flashback!) in the

 early 60s was the first influence.
-I listened to KMBY from then - the Beach
+I listened to

 Boys, Beatles, all kinds of pop, to the psychedelic Monterey Pop Festival